benetech/wp-youtube-lyte/readme.txt

 = What features might be added at a later stage? =
 * Extra options in the admin-page, e.g. the default size of your video (now: 480X385)
 * Having the video title link to the YouTube-page
+* Inclusion of [newTube.js](http://futtta.be/newTube/) for html5 YouTube video embedding

 = But I would like yet other features to be added! = Just ask, I'll see what I can do.

 == Changelog ==
+= 0.2.2 =
+* improved the html of the form in options.php for better accessibility

 = 0.2.1 =
 * 0.2.0 was broken (options.php M.I.A.), 0.2.1 fixes this